denisakp/denisakp/README.md

 Currently attending an engineering degree in Data Science and Software Development field, I'm passionate about subjects related to:

-- API designing, backend development, and maintenance
+- API designing, Backend development, and maintenance
 - Software security and testing
 - Cloud infrastructure and DevOps philosophy
-- Identity and Access Management (IAM)
-- SOC analysis and cybersecurity incident handling
 - Application of Artificial Intelligence in Cybersecurity

 #### PS: